cvasseng/dvm/README.md

 register type on the left side.
 The registers ending in s are all 16-bit (`as bs cs ds`), the registers ending in i are all 32-bit (`ii ji ki li`), and the registers ending in f are all floats (`xf, yf, zf, wf`).

+## Adding new operations

+Adding new operations is fairly simple.
+There's no need to change the parser/compiler to make it work, other than adding your operation to `ins_name_to_num` in `compiler.cpp`.
+The VM itself requires that you add the operations in two places;
+it must be added to the `Instruction` enum in `types.h`, and the logic must be implemented in the `switch` in `dvm_run` in `dvm.cpp`.
+That's pretty much it.

 # The DVM assembly language